 5. ‘Soap opera drama’ is not news

 REAL life happens too.
-Instead of seeing the headline ‘David Beckham has a new haircut’ on the front cover of a newspaper, shouldn’t we be reading about medical breakthroughs or learning of the latest uprising in the Middle-East?
+Instead of seeing the headline ‘David Beckham has a new haircut’ on the front cover of a newspaper, shouldn’t we be reading about medical breakthroughs or learning of only now the latest uprising in the Middle-East?
 Of course celebrities are real people too, but the world in which they live is so far-removed from reality, it’s not the same as ingesting real, broadsheet-style news.
 And pretending these breakdowns are real news is detrimental to our minds, as well as our sanity.
-Instead of working our brains and learning real facts about the world, we are filling them with tat.
+Instead of working our brains and brand viagra for sale learning real facts about the world, we are filling them with tat.
 Let’s stop wasting our time reading about self-indulgent celebrities and their mental health issues and focus on more serious world issues.

 All Rights Reserved and all content © In-Debate (UK) Ltd